 For strict liability and according to article 6, para.
-13 of the Consumers' Law, a three (3)-year limitation period applies to proceedings for the recovery of damages, while the right to initiate proceedings against the producer is extinguished upon the expiry of a ten (10)-year period from the date the producer put the product into circulation.
+13 of the Consumers' Law, a three-year limitation period applies to proceedings for the recovery of damages, while the right to initiate proceedings against the producer is extinguished upon the expiry of a 10-year period from the date the producer put the product into circulation.
 The age or condition of the claimant does not affect the calculation of the time limits, while the court may not disapply time limits.

-In case of a collective lawsuit, it must be brought within six (6) months from the last unlawful behaviour challenged, unless the mere recognition by the court that an unlawful act had taken place is sought, where the general five (5)-year prescription period for torts applies (article 10, para.
+In case of a collective lawsuit, it must be brought within six months from the last unlawful behaviour challenged, unless the mere recognition by the court that an unlawful act has taken place is sought, where the general five-year prescription period for torts applies (article 10, para.
 18 of the Consumers' Law).

-For a claim in tort, a general five (5)-year prescription period applies, whereas the claim is in any case extinguished twenty (20) years from the date of the tortious act (article 937 of GCC).
+For a claim in tort, a general five-year prescription period applies, whereas the claim is in any case extinguished 20 years from the date of the tortious act (article 937 of GCC).

-Contractual liability claims under a contract of sale of goods are time-barred after two (2) years for movables and five (5) years for immovable property, whereas further detailed regulation applies (articles 554-558 of GCC).
+Contractual liability claims under a contract of sale of goods are time-barred after two years for movables and five years for immovable property, whereas further detailed regulation applies (articles 554-558 of GCC).